PriceLab/BDDS/trenadb/fimo/README.md

 After creating the empty database, fill it using the following command:

-`sudo pg_restore --verbose --clean --no-acl --no-owner --dbname=fimo 2017_06_13_fimo.dump`
+`sudo pg_restore --verbose --clean --no-acl --no-owner --dbname=fimo 2017_06_27_fimo.dump`

 **This command will also take quite a while to run (probably a few of hours), so plan accordingly**

-Once the restore is complete, you should have 1120660701 rows; you can check this using the following command inside PostgreSQL:
+Once the restore is complete, you should have about 1.3 billion rows; you can check this using the following command inside PostgreSQL:

 `select count(*) from fimo_hg38;`

+## 5. Use the `loop.sh` script to add the `loc` column to fimo files

+The FIMO database has an extra column not found in the output of running FIMO; copy the `loop.sh` script to the directory with your fimo output, so you can run it to add the `loc` column to all of them.
+Open up the script and edit it so that it's renaming your files correctly, then go ahead and run it.
+It shouldn't take too long; it took about 30 seconds to run on output for 274 new motifs.

-## 5. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database
+## 6. Using the template from [`create_fimo_table.sh`](https://github.com/PriceLab/BDDS/blob/master/trenadb/fimo/create_fimo_table.sh), create a shell script that copies the fimo output into the existing fimo database

 As in the case of step 3, you could theoretically fill the database one file at a time, but that would be wildly inefficient.
 Instead, use the local file linked above as a template to copy your text files into the database.
 The basic line of code in the shell script is a copy command: